The Goal: A Healthy Lifestyle

 Seven months later, this new way of living has become our lifestyle.
 What's more, we love how we feel.
 Two months ago, we were surprised to discover that we lost double the weight we had aimed for.
 The primary reason?
 We were serious.
 How do I know?
 We had a plan and built systems to keep us on track; we committed to true change.

-Step 4.
-Direct Resources to actions with Greatest Impact
+Step 4 - Notice, Calibrate, Direct Resources to actions with Greatest Impact

 While working any plan, notice any significant shifts, such as activities that have great impact and do more of it.
-In my example, hearty soups was a winner for me because it was nutritious and delicious and provided several meals out of one batch of work.
+For example, making hearty soups was a winner for me because it was nutritious and delicious and provided several meals out of one batch of work.

 We doubled our goals; which was beyond what we thought possible!
 Our experience showcases the power of having a strategic plan supported by strong systems.

-Regardless, whether your goals are personal or for business, the road to success begins with a well-thought-out strategic plan, but strong systems ensures the big win!
+Regardless of whether your goals are personal or business, the road to success begins with a well-thought-out strategic plan, but robust systems ensure the big win!